ris3abh/Sentencing-prediction-on-docket-data/README.md

 - **C**: ???
 - **H**: Homicide
 - **NULL**

-### bail

-"Bail is the tool, which the courts use to assure a defendant’s appearance at future court dates. [...]
-Bail is set in all misdemeanor and felony cases, while a defendant is not entitled to bail if he is charged with an offense punishable by death or life in prison.
-If a judge sets cash bail, the defendant can be released from detention in county jail when someone posts that amount on the defendant’s behalf.
-The person posting bail is known as the “surety.”
-In some cases, the judge may allow the defendant to post only 5% or 10% of the total bail amount." (see ["Bail Basics in Pennsylvania"](https://www.mattmlaw.com/blog/2013/04/bail-basics-in-pennsylvania/) for more info.)

-### bail types

-7 discrete values such as "ROR" and "Monetary".

-Standard 7 bail types listed [here](https://herbertbailbonds.com/7-types-bail-bonds-obtained/)
-- **ROR**: “released on own recognizance”, which means that a defendant must simply promise to appear at all future court dates
-- **Surety Bonds**
-- **Cash Bail Bonds**
-- **Property Bonds**
-- **Citation Release**
-- **Immigration Bail Bonds**
-- **Federal Bail Bonds**

 ### court type
 In this dataset, there are 3 discrete values associated with court type: "PAC", "CP", "MC", under column name `court_office__court__court_type`